NB: this web page dates from my time at Oxford University. It is no longer being updated and does not refer

 learning - a view which is backed up by research), I felt like students weren't necessarily taking it onboard and

-this: Nicol & Macfarlane-Dick, 'Formative Assessment and Self-Regulated Learning' (Studies in Higher Education
+Nicol & Macfarlane-Dick, 'Formative Assessment and Self-Regulated Learning' (Studies in Higher Education 31:2,

-31:2, 199-218, online here).
-Off the back of this I developmed a cover-sheet for students to complete with each
+199-218, online here).
+Off the back of this I developmed a cover-sheet for students to complete with each essay (this

-essay (this is based on a sheet created by Suzanne Shale in the Law faculty, which can be found here along with
+is based on a sheet created by Suzanne Shale in the Law faculty, which can be found here along with various other

 The purpose of this is several-fold: to make assessment criteria more explicit and encourage them to reflect on how